zbennett3/Text-Analysis-with-Detroit-Lions-Post-Game-Comments/README.md

 1. reddit_scrape_text_analysis.ipynb: This is the Jupyter Notebook where the text scraping and text analysis is performed.
 2. lda_visualization.html: This is the shareable version of the interactive Intertopic Distance Map visualization.
+3. requirements.txt: This is a text file containing the required python packages needed to run the Jupyter notebook.

 Note: To access the Reddit API, you will need a client ID, client secret, user agent, username, and password.
 I used the praw python package to enter my credentials safely for sharing.
 When running the praw package, it will prompt you to type enter credential needed - pressing the ENTER key each time to confirm it.